fluent/fluent-plugin-s3/README.md

 | >= 1.0.0 | >= v0.14.0 | >= 2.1 |
 |  < 1.0.0 | >= v0.12.0 | >= 1.9 |

-NOTE: fluent-plugin-s3 v1.0.0 is now RC.
-We will release stable v1.0.0 soon.

 ## Installation

 Simply use RubyGems:

     $ gem install fluent-plugin-s3 -v "~> 0.8" --no-document # for fluentd v0.12 or later
-    $ gem install fluent-plugin-s3 -v 1.0.0.rc2 --no-document # for fluentd v0.14 or later
+    $ gem install fluent-plugin-s3 -v 1.0.0 --no-document # for fluentd v1.0 or later

 ## Output: Configuration

-### v0.14 style
+### v1.0 style

-With fluentd v0.14 and fluent-plugin-s3 v1.0.0, use new buffer configuration to dynamic parameters.
+With fluentd v1.0 and fluent-plugin-s3 v1.0.0, use new buffer configuration to dynamic parameters.

     <match pattern>
       @type s3